-Projects located in a designated rural area, as identified by the 2010 Rural-Urban Commuting Area (RUCA) last updated July 3, 2019 (or an update thereto), or a rural community located within the boundary of a metropolitan statistical area (MSA) shall receive up to 4 points.
+Projects located in a designated rural area, as identified by the 2010 Rural-Urban Commuting Area (RUCA) last updated August 17, 2020 (or an update thereto), or a rural community located within the boundary of a metropolitan statistical area (MSA) shall receive up to 4 points.
 Points in this criterion will be awarded based upon the following definitions of a rural area:

-- A census tract outside of a metropolitan statistical area (MSA) as designated by the Census Bureau which has a RUCA code of 4-10.
-To determine the RUCA code visit the data sets page at: https://www.ers.usda.gov/data-products/rural-urban-commuting-area-codes/; or - A city or town located within a MSA that has a population of 15,000 or less based on 2019 Census Bureau population estimates (or an update thereto) found at https://www.census.gov/data/tables/time-series/demo/popest/2010s-total-cities-and- towns.html.
+• A census tract outside of a metropolitan statistical area (MSA) as designated by the Census Bureau which has a RUCA code of 4-10.
+To determine the RUCA code visit the data sets page at: USDA ERS - Rural-Urban Commuting Area Codes or

+• A city or town located within a MSA that has a population of 15,000 or less based on 2019 Census Bureau population estimates (or an update thereto) found at City and Town Population Totals: 2010-2019.